Roselyn Bakery: History

-In 2005, the Dias family, along with another partner, purchased Roselyn Recipe and the assets of Roselyn Bakery from the Clark family (the bakery's original founders).
-Two bakeries were established, one in St. Louis and the other in Indianapolis, to continue the production and distribution of these products.
-Roselyn Recipe treats can be found and purchased in Kroger stores all over central Indiana.
+In April 2005, the Dias family, along with another partner, purchased Roselyn Recipe and the intellectual property assets of Roselyn Bakery from the Clark family, the bakery's original founders.
+Two bakeries were contracted, one in St. Louis and the other in Indianapolis, to continue the production and distribution of these products.

+Roselyn Recipe treats can be found and purchased in Kroger stores in central Indiana and several states; and all Marsh Supermarkets in Central Indiana and Western Ohio (until Marsh's liquidation in 2017).